kevohagan/meteor-semantic-boilerplate/README.md

 You can easily activate the management of images with Filepicker, just grab your FilePicker Key and put it in the /server/admin.js file

+### To be done

+- Put accounts folder into own package : accounts-entry-semantic
+- Put subscriber into own package : subscriber-semantic